alejandrogarciasalas/blog/_posts/2015-11-1-how-i-got-into-programming.md

 categories: archive
 ---

 *Note: This essay was written as one of many essays I wrote for the college application process.
-I spent quite a bit of time writing these so I decided to make them public.*
+I spent quite a bit of time writing these essays so I decided to make them public.*

 At the age of 5 I realized that what most people called "intelligence" was nothing more than curiosity unleashed.
 That is why the two best skills I've ever acquired are learning how to turn on a computer and "how to Google".